Craft Your Own Silhouette Gift Bags

 “You can never do too much drawing.”— --Tontoretto

 Next glue the black silhouette onto the watercolor paper about 2.5 inches from the bottom edge.
-Put the glue on the white pencil side and turn the silhouette over to glue to the sunset.
+Leaving that space of 2.5 inches is for the bottom of the bag.
+Put the glue on the white pencil side of the black paper and turn the silhouette over to glue to the sunset.

-Now fold the paper in half and open it back up again.
+Now fold the paper in half to make a crease and open it back up again.

 Fold each side into the center but fold one side slightly over the center (about half an inch) to give room for gluing.